flexiblepower/powermatcher-documentation/CreationOfDeviceAgent.md

 # Creating a Device Agent

 In this part of the tutorial, you will learn how to create your own Device Agent.
-The device we will be creating is a wind turbine.
+The device we will be creating is a WindTurbine.
+It will be a simulated WindTurbine which is not actually connected to a physical device.
+Therefore we won't receive actual Flexibility Information [see Device Agent Bids](Bids.md), we will simulate this output.

 # Creating the basic class